0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ---
 title: "Ethereum Virtual Machine (in Rust) - Part 1"
-date: 2024-02-12T19:54:00+00:00
+date: 2024-02-15T19:54:00+00:00
-slug: ethereum-virtual-machine-pt1
+slug: revm-pt1
 category: article
-summary: Introduction to the EVM in Rust series
+summary: Introduction to the EVM and its Rust implementation.
-description: First chapter of the Ethereum ft.
-Rust series, were I explore the implementation of the EVM.
+description: "First chapter of the Ethereum, but made in Rust series.
+In this first episode, I explore revm: a rust implementation of the Ethereum Virtual Machine."
 cover:
   image:
   alt:
   caption:
   relative:
-showtoc: true
+showtoc: false
-draft: true
+draft: false
 ---

 # What are Virtual Machines?